Neptune-Crypto/neptune-core/developer_docs/reorganizations.md

-# How different parts of the state handle reorganizations
+# How neptune-core handles reorganizations
 Neptune is a blockchain which features recursive STARK proofs as part of its consensus mechanism.
 This implies that participants can synchronize trustlessly by simply downloading the latest block and verifying this.
 Unlike most other